open-telemetry/opentelemetry.io/content/en/docs/languages/java/sdk.md

 The SDK is the built-in reference implementation of the [API](/docs/languages/java/instrumentation/), processing and exporting telemetry produced by instrumentation API calls.
-This page is a conceptual overview of the SDK, including descriptions, links to relevant javadoc, artifact coordinates, sample programmatic configuration and more.
+This page is a conceptual overview of the SDK, including descriptions, links to relevant javadocs, artifact coordinates, sample programmatic configurations and more.
 See **[Configure the SDK](/docs/languages/java/configuration/)** for details on SDK configuration, including
 [zero-code SDK autoconfigure](/docs/languages/java/configuration/#zero-code-sdk-autoconfigure).

 The SDK consists of the following top level components:

-- [SdkTracerProvider](#sdktracerprovider) the SDK implementation of
+- [SdkTracerProvider](#sdktracerprovider): The SDK implementation of
   `TracerProvider`, including tools for sampling, processing, and exporting spans.
-- [SdkMeterProvider](#sdkmeterprovider) the SDK implementation of
+- [SdkMeterProvider](#sdkmeterprovider): The SDK implementation of
   `MeterProvider`, including tools for configuring metric streams and reading / exporting metrics.
-- [SdkLoggerProvider](#sdkloggerprovider) the SDK implementation of
+- [SdkLoggerProvider](#sdkloggerprovider): The SDK implementation of
   `LoggerProvider`, including tools for processing and exporting logs.
-- [TextMapPropagator](#textmappropagator) for propagating context across process boundaries.
+- [TextMapPropagator](#textmappropagator): Propagates context across process
+  boundaries.

 These are combined into [OpenTelemetrySdk](#opentelemetrysdk), a carrier object